awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.AdvSecurity.md

 1. If the DB instance is not associated with an option group that has the **TDE** option enabled, you must either create an option group and add the **TDE** option or modify the associated option group to add the **TDE** option\.
 For information about creating or modifying an option group, see [Working with Option Groups](USER_WorkingWithOptionGroups.md)\.
 For information about adding an option to an option group, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.

 1. Associate the DB instance with the option group with the **TDE** option\.
-For information about associating a DB instance with an option group, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.
+For information about associating a DB instance with an option group, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ## Removing the TDE Option<a name="Appendix.Oracle.Options.AdvSecurity.Remove"></a>